SunnyAnuragi/Delta-demo/README.md

 # Delta-demo
-git and git-hub  demo to understand
+demo to understand git and git-hub.